Menu

 Year 3 - Autumn

-This project teaches children about colour theory by studying the colour wheel and colour mixing.
-It includes an exploration of tertiary colours, warm and cool colours, complementary colours and analogous colours, and how artists use colour in their artwork.
+This essential skills and knowledge project teaches children about colour theory by studying the colour wheel and colour mixing.
+It includes exploring tertiary colours, warm and cool colours, complementary colours, analogous colours and how artists use colour in their artwork.

 Year 3 - Autumn